Skip to main content

 Does the voice agent actually sound like a person, or is it obviously a bot?

-Modern voice synthesis — we use models from ElevenLabs and OpenAI's realtime voice stack — produces speech that most callers can't distinguish from a human in a normal inbound call context.
-Latency is the bigger factor than voice quality: a voice agent that hesitates three seconds before every response will feel robotic regardless of how natural it sounds.
+Modern voice synthesis, and we use models from ElevenLabs and AI processing's realtime voice stack, produces speech most callers cannot tell apart from a human in a normal inbound call.
+Latency matters more than voice quality: an agent that hesitates three seconds before every response feels robotic no matter how natural it sounds.
 We design call flows to keep response latency under a second on the qualifying turns, and we test with real call audio before go-live.
-The agent introduces itself as your front desk assistant — we don't recommend trying to pass it as a human staff member, and in several states there are disclosure requirements for AI-assisted calls that we build into the intro script as standard practice.
-Callers generally don't care whether it's AI if it's fast, accurate, and actually books their appointment.
+The agent introduces itself as your front desk assistant.
+We do not recommend trying to pass it off as a human staff member, and several states have disclosure requirements for AI-assisted calls that we build into the intro script as standard practice.
+Most callers do not mind that it is AI as long as it is fast, accurate, and books their appointment.

 What happens when the caller needs a real human right now?

-Escalation rules are defined during setup and are specific to your practice.
-Common triggers: the caller uses emergency language, the AI confidence score drops below a threshold on a qualifying turn, the caller explicitly asks for a person, or the call type matches a list of scenario flags you define (acute symptoms, legal emergencies, domestic situations).
+Escalation rules are defined during setup and specific to your practice.
+Common triggers include the caller using emergency language, the AI confidence score dropping below a threshold on a qualifying turn, the caller explicitly asking for a person, or the call matching a list of scenario flags you define such as acute symptoms, legal emergencies, or domestic situations.
 When a trigger fires, the system attempts a warm transfer to your on-call number.
-If on-call doesn't answer within a defined ring count, the agent takes a full message, logs it with priority flag in the CRM, and sends an immediate SMS alert to the on-call contact.
+If on-call does not answer within a defined ring count, the agent takes a full message, logs it with a priority flag in the CRM, and sends an immediate SMS alert to the on-call contact.
 The call is never just dropped.
-Escalation routing and retry logic are tested explicitly during the soft-launch week — we don't ship a build where the handoff path hasn't been exercised with real call traffic.
+Escalation routing and retry logic are tested explicitly during the soft-launch week.
+We do not ship a build where the handoff path has not been exercised with real call traffic.

 Can this build be scoped for HIPAA-compliant clinical environments?

 Yes, with specific scoping.
-Standard voice agent builds are not HIPAA-covered by default — call recordings, transcripts, and CRM logs touching protected health information require a covered infrastructure path.
-For clinical clients (dental, physical therapy, med-spa, mental health, veterinary where PHI is involved), we scope the build with HIPAA-eligible call recording storage, a BAA-covered transcription and logging layer, and PHI field handling that meets minimum-necessary standards.
-That scoping typically adds one to two weeks to the build timeline and adjusts the retainer rate.
-If your practice bills insurance or handles any patient health information on inbound calls, flag it during intake — we'll scope accordingly rather than retrofit compliance after go-live.
+Standard voice agent builds are not HIPAA-covered by default, because call recordings, transcripts, and CRM logs touching protected health information require a covered infrastructure path.
+For clinical clients like dental, physical therapy, med-spa, mental health, and veterinary where PHI is involved, we scope the build with HIPAA-eligible call recording storage, a BAA-covered transcription and logging layer, and PHI field handling that meets minimum-necessary standards.
+That scoping usually adds one to two weeks to the timeline and adjusts the support scope.
+If your practice bills insurance or handles any patient health information on inbound calls, flag it during intake so we scope accordingly rather than retrofit compliance after go-live.

 How do you handle calls that mention a medical emergency or safety situation?

-Any call where the caller indicates a life-safety situation — chest pain, difficulty breathing, suicidal ideation, acute injury — triggers an immediate hard escalation regardless of other call logic.
-The agent instructs the caller to call 911 or go to the nearest emergency room, stays on the line to confirm the caller heard the instruction, attempts the warm transfer to your on-call line, and logs the full call with a priority flag.
-This is not configurable off — it's a safety floor that ships in every build.
+Any call where the caller indicates a life-safety situation, like chest pain, difficulty breathing, suicidal ideation, or acute injury, triggers an immediate hard escalation regardless of other call logic.
+The agent instructs the caller to call 911 or go to the nearest emergency room, stays on the line to confirm they heard the instruction, attempts the warm transfer to your on-call line, and logs the full call with a priority flag.
+This cannot be configured off; it is a safety floor that ships in every build.
 For mental health practices, we also build in crisis line referral language compliant with 988 Lifeline guidelines as a secondary escalation path.
-Regulatory escalation paths for other verticals — Title 31 for financial services, mandatory reporter triggers for social services — are mapped during the call flow design phase and tested before go-live.
+Regulatory escalation paths for other verticals, such as Title 31 for financial services and mandatory reporter triggers for social services, get mapped during call flow design and tested before go-live.

 What languages does the voice agent support?

 English is the default and most thoroughly tested language for call flow logic and voice quality.
-Spanish is supported in the same build — we configure bilingual detection so the agent shifts to Spanish when the caller opens in Spanish, without requiring the caller to press a language menu option.
-Additional languages (French, Mandarin, Portuguese, Vietnamese) are technically available through the underlying model stack but require extended testing and call flow translation work that adds to the build timeline.
-For practices in markets where a non-English language is the primary intake language for a significant share of callers, we scope the multilingual path explicitly from the start rather than treating it as an add-on.
-Accent and dialect handling is tested with native speakers during QA, not just against a benchmark dataset.
+Spanish is supported in the same build, and we configure bilingual detection so the agent shifts to Spanish when the caller opens in Spanish, without forcing a language menu option.
+Additional languages like French, Mandarin, Portuguese, and Vietnamese are technically available through the underlying model stack but require extended testing and call flow translation that adds to the timeline.
+For practices in markets where a non-English language is the primary intake language for a meaningful share of callers, we scope the multilingual path from the start rather than treating it as an add-on.
+Accent and dialect handling gets tested with native speakers during QA, not just against a benchmark dataset.

 Start with an audit →